Marianne Stanley

+Early life and collegiate career

 Born in Yeadon, Pennsylvania, Stanley played high school basketball at Archbishop Prendergast High School in Drexel Hill, Pennsylvania.
 She was inducted into the Prendergast Hall of Fame in 2014.

 After transferring from West Chester State College (now West Chester University), Stanley played collegiate basketball at Immaculata College.
 The women's basketball team played in six straight AIAW basketball tournament final fours from 1972 to 1977, five straight finals from 1972 to 1976.
 They won three consecutive national championships from 1972 to 1974.
 Among her teammates were future prominent women's coaches Theresa Grentz and Rene Portland.
 The team was featured for its 1970s accomplishments on a SportsCenter special on March 23, 2008.

 On January 26, 1975, she played in the first nationally televised women's intercollegiate basketball game.
 Facing Maryland at Cole Field House, Immaculata won 80–48.

 On February 22, 1975, she played in the first women's basketball game played in Madison Square Garden.
-Immaculata beat Queens College 65–61.
+Immaculata beat Queens College, 65–61.

 The story of the basketball team was adapted into a movie, The Mighty Macs, which was released in 2011.
 The 1972–1974 teams were announced on April 7, 2014, as part of the 2014 induction class of the Naismith Memorial Basketball Hall of Fame, and were formally inducted as a team on August 8, 2014.
 In 2022, Stanley and Theresa Grentz were inducted into the Naismith Hall for their subsequent accomplishments as college coaches.